Revelation 22:10

 wonderful opportunity to spread the gospel and to teach His precious Word to a

 lost and dying world, but the opportunity is limited.
 The end is coming.
-"It’s appointed unto men once to die, and after this
+"It is appointed unto men once to die, and after

-the judgment."
-For some people their last chance to hear the gospel
+this the judgment."
+For some people their last chance to hear the

-will be today because they will die today.
-But no matter how long they live,
+gospel will be today because they will die today.
+But no matter how long they

-every person, small and great, will eventually stand before God.
-We live in the
+live, every person, small and great, will eventually stand before God.
+We live

-are in this world, you have been given a chance by God to repent and to change,
+you are in this world, you have been given a chance by Jesus to repent and to

-which is filthy, let him be filthy still: and he that is righteous, let him be
+and he which is filthy, let him be filthy still: and he that is righteous, let

 Through repentance and through the grace of God that is in Christ, you now have